Ouranosinc/Magpie/docs/usage.rst

 .. note::
     When developing new features, it often happens that the new version does not yet exist, since the feature is not yet merged, tagged and deployed.
-The `safeguards` would then always ignore the new tests!
+Any `safeguards` checking against this future version would then always ignore the new feature tests!
 To work around this, you should define variable ``MAGPIE_TEST_VERSION=latest`` in your environment (or any other loaded ``.env`` file).
-    This will tell the `local` test runner to consider the version as always greater that any other compared value.
+This will tell the `local` test runner to consider the current version as always greater that any compared minimal requirement, effectively enabling ``latest`` test changes.